scottx611x/CSCI-S-40/Lecture/Lectures.md

   - Real-Time applications (skype, Facetime, etc.) will use UDP always
   - SIP Port numbers: 5060 or 5061
     - IANA assigns these!
-  - Think of SIP as the suite or family name
+  - Think of SIP as the suite or family name Because there are a multitude of protocols underneath it to get it where it is today
+    - Things got so confusing that
   - RTCWEB/WEBRTC